Ward & Uptigrove

 As you can see, there are several programs and incentives that offer help to a First Time Home Buyer.
 While the overall objective is to decrease the burden of upfront cost associated with buying a home, they all work differently and have varying eligibility requirements.
 In addition to doing your own research, you may want to consider working with a qualified professional.

-If you are feeling a bit overwhelmed by all of the programs, check out the table on the next page for a brief summary.
+If you are feeling a bit overwhelmed by all of the programs, check out the table below for a brief summary.

 Benefit Eligibility The Catch

-Home Buyer’s Plan Withdraw from RRSP tax-free to boost down payment, up to $35,000 per person.
-Cannot use with FHSA.
+Home Buyer’s Plan Withdraw from RRSP tax-free to boost down payment, up to $60,000 per person.
 Must occupy within 1 year Must repay over 15 years, or pay tax on withdrawals.
 Repayments are not tax deductible.

 Home Buyer’s Amount Tax credit after purchasing first home, up to $1,500.
 Must be principal residence.
 Must occupy within 1 year Make sure to claim it on your tax return.